adelmonsouza/adelmonsouza.github.io/_posts/2025-11-02-pagination-under-the-hood.md

 ## The Pagination Solution

-To work around this fundamental issue, we use `Pageable` to only fetch what we need:
+To solve this fundamental issue, we use `Pageable` to only fetch what we need:

 ```java
 @RestController